VUmcCGP/wisecondor/README.md

 `--retdist x` | Max amount of bp's between reads to consider them part of the same tower (default: x=4)
 `--retthres x` | Threshold for a group of reads to be considered a tower.
 These will be removed (default: x=4)
 `--gender x` | When not used (which is recommended), WisecondorX will predict the gender (options: x=F, x=M)
-`--gonmapr x` | Represents the overall mappabality ratio between X and Y. Concerning short single-end read mapping, a Y bin is two times less mappable compared to an X bin.
+`--gonmapr x` | Represents the overall mappabality ratio between X and Y. Concerning short single-end read mapping, an X bin is twice (default) as mappable compared to an Y bin.
 Used to predict gender. (default: x=2)

 &rarr; Bash recipe (example for NIPT) at `./pipeline/convert.sh`